Abhaytomar1/quizapp/README.md

-in this app we can add questions and get question from the database
+In this app we can add questions and get question from the database